micmejia/bible-dump/AMPC/Luke/Luke 4.md

-Then he took Him to Jerusalem and set Him on [^f]a gable of the temple, and said to Him, If You are the Son of God, cast Yourself down from here;
+Then he took Him to Jerusalem and set Him on a gable of the temple, and said to Him, If You are the Son of God, cast Yourself down from here;